Bazeilles

 Bazeilles ([bazɛj]) is a commune in the Ardennes department in the Grand Est region of northern France.
 On 1 January 2017, the former communes of Rubécourt-et-Lamécourt and Villers-Cernay were merged into Bazeilles.
+On 1 January 2024, the former commune of La Moncelle was merged into Bazeilles.

 The inhabitants of the commune are known as Bazeillais or Bazeillaises.

 The commune has been awarded three flowers by the National Council of Towns and Villages in Bloom in the Competition of cities and villages in Bloom.